MicrosoftDocs/win32/desktop-src/IndexSrv/iixssoquery-sortby.md

 ---
-title: IixssoQuery SortBy property
-description: Indicates how to sort the results set of a query, by listing column names and sorting order. ms.assetid: c48136f9-f8b5-44a8-8491-2d253a24d93a
+Description: Indicates how to sort the results set of a query, by listing column names and sorting order. ms.assetid: c48136f9-f8b5-44a8-8491-2d253a24d93a
-keywords:
-- SortBy property Indexing Service
-- SortBy property Indexing Service , IixssoQuery interface
-- IixssoQuery interface Indexing Service , SortBy property
-topic_type:
-- apiref
-api_name:
-- IixssoQuery.SortBy
-- IixssoQuery.get_SortBy
-- IixssoQuery.put_SortBy
-api_location:
-- Ixsso.dll
-api_type:
-- COM
+title: IixssoQuery::SortBy property
 ms.technology: desktop
 ms.prod: windows
 ms.author: windowssdkdev